satyamXcode/Cohort-3.0-Web-Dev/week-8-course-selling-app/README.md

 - Define the schema for User, Admin, Course, Purchase
 - Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
 - Create the frontent

+Good to haves
+- Use cookies instead of JWT for auth
+- Add a rate limiting middleware
+- Frontend in ejs (low pri)
+- Frontend in React